XenitAB/xenitab.github.io/docs/blog/12factor.md

 IaC tools like Terraform allows us to create files and database entries.
 Kubernetes allows us to create [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) which will be made available to a container as a file.
 In both cases, the source configuration can be put under version control, any manual edits will be overwritten on the next deploy and the mechanism is easy for a developer to emulate locally.
 Thus, they achieve the same result as using environment variables by different means.

-Furthermore, with platforms such as Kubernetes, service discovery means that some aspects need no configuration at all.
-Additionally, some forms of configuration can better be managed as references between IaC-controlled resources, which removes them from direct configuration management consideration.

-However, while environment variables are useful because of their operations properties, they are problematic when writing tests. since they are global state.
+Also, while environment variables are operations-friendly, they are problematic when writing tests, since they are global state.
 In ecosystems that default to parallel test execution (e.g. Rust) environment variables cannot be used.
-Thus, while an environment variable is the preferred way to accept configuration, a 12-factor app should convert it to a configuration variable as early as possible.
+Thus, while an environment variable remains the preferred way to accept simple configuration values, a 12-factor app should convert them to internal state as early as possible.

-This factor is obsolete in one respect.
+This factor is now obsolete in one respect.
 As much as possible, secrets (passwords, private keys, et c) should be stored using a secrets management system such as Hashicorp Vault or Azure Key Vault.
-Particularly where we can rely on the infrastructure to authenticate the calling process (e.g. via a Kubernetes service principal) access to the secrets management system will not directly require credentials.
+Particularly where we can rely on the infrastructure to authenticate the calling process (e.g. via a Kubernetes service account) access to secrets will not directly require credentials.
 The existence of the secret is under version control, but the actual secret content is immaterial.

+Furthermore, with platforms such as Kubernetes, service discovery means that some aspects need no configuration at all.
+Additionally, some forms of configuration can better be managed as references between IaC-controlled resources, which removes them from direct configuration management consideration.

 Indicators: